SEO Measurement Mistakes Part 3: Crawling & Indexation Metrics/

 2. Not Monitoring the Crawl

-- Crawling too few URLs: When pages you want to be crawled are not crawled, eliminating them from eligibility for indexation and inclusion in the SERPs.
-This can occur if you have accidentally prevented the page from being crawled OR if the search engines are so busy crawling other pages that they aren’t able to crawl all the pages you want.
+Crawling too few URLs: When pages you want to be crawled are not crawled frequently enough or at all, eliminating them or their newest content from eligibility for indexation and inclusion in the SERPs.
+This can occur if you have accidentally prevented the page from being crawled OR if the search engines are over-crawling other pages.

-- Crawling too many URLs: Thus, one of the reasons a page isn’t getting crawled as frequently as you want (or at all) is because the search engines are too busy crawling pages that you don’t want to be crawled.
+Crawling too many URLs: One of the reasons important pages won’t get crawled as frequently as you want (or at all) is if the search engines are too busy crawling pages that are unimportant or not crawl-worthy.

 There’s things you can do to mitigate these issues (which often reveal deeper problems with your site), but its a common mistake to not monitor for these issues at all.
 Ensuring the search engines are crawling the content that matters in a timely manner can have a solid impact on SEO.
 Later on, we’ll get into how to uncover these issues using Webmaster Tools.